Overview

 - API keys: Generate tokens for CLI authentication

-- Vulnerability lifecycle: Understanding vulnerability statuses
+- Vulnerability lifecycle: Understand vulnerability statuses and triage states